160 Hobart St, Hingham, MA 02043, USA

 Features

 According to Looking Backward by Wilmon Brewer, Francis Brewer was especially interested in trees.
 In 1880, he established the Hingham Tree Association, a tree nursery at the corner of Hobart and New Bridge Streets.
 He led an effort to plan linden trees and Norway maples at various spots around town, and is known as the town’s first Tree Warden.
 His intention was to plant all of the species that could grow in Hingham’s climate.
-Within the More Brewer Park, the Brewer Reservation, and Cranberry Pond (around the corner on French Street), you will see various trees with numbers posted upon them.
+Within More Brewer Park, the Brewer Reservation, and Cranberry Pond (around the corner on French Street), you will see various trees with numbers posted upon them.
 These are some of Brewer’s original plantings.
 A guide posted at the kiosk near the park entrance to More Brewer Park identifies these trees.

 Trail Description